Raincloud & Sage Yarn began quite organically.

 You can connect with Ruth over on Instagram where she’s @ruthwerwai or email her at email@example.com (photo by Finlay Burrage Photography)

-Marten Wellbrock is a hobby farmer, living in the German countryside with his wife Simone and young son.
+Marten Wellbrock is a hobby farmer, living in North Germany with his wife Simone and young son.
 He is passionate about self sustainability and supporting local farms and small businesses.
 He's never tried knitting but enjoys woodworking and the occasional crochet project.

-Role with R&S yarn: communications, logistics & stockist coordinator
+Role with R&S yarn: logistics, finances & stockist coordinator

 How do you take your coffee: strong with a little whipped cream